mdok/network-line-mon/readme.md

 	```

 	Insert following lines and change the execution interval to interval you set up for poll in step 7 (to decide on interval value you can use: https://crontab-generator.org/)
-	For default poll (value every 60s) leave the interval as it is.
+	For default poll (value every 60 s) leave the interval as it is.
 	```
 	* * * * * php /var/www/network-line-mon/bin/frequentSlaPoll.php >> /dev/null 2>&1
 	* * * * * php /var/www/network-line-mon/bin/frequentDevicePoll.php >> /dev/null 2>&1